NATIONAL RED MITTEN DAY

 November 21st Celebrated (And Not So Celebrated) Birthdays

 Hetty Green – 1834

 From a young age, Green’s shrewd understanding of money earned her a ruthless reputation in the world of finance.
+After the death of her husband Edward Henry Green in 1936, she earned the nickname “Witch of Wall Street” after appearing in her mourning clothes.
 She died one of the richest women in the world.

 Dorothy “Mickey” Maguire – 1918